 My stint with digital lasted about 3 years before migrating back to film.
 Now I enjoy both digital and film, but admittedly leave my digital camera home unless there’s a specific reason to bring it.
 Now, developing film again has deepened my commitment to film and made me even more focused.
 It’s such a treat to shoot and develop a roll yourself within the span of days rather than weeks or months.
 The quite satisfying feeling of actually making something with your hands returns.

 I’ll encourage anyone who’s ever thought about developing film passingly but deemed it too complicated or expensive – to think again.
 It has been said to me and I agree; if you can bake a cake you can process your own film.
+Take additional comfort in this: I don’t believe I’ve ever successfully baked a cake of any kind – but my film turns out fantastic every time.
 Give it a try.